TransparencyInternationalLithuania/parasykjiems.lt/README.md

  - Django 1.3
  - pysqlite or some other database
  - django-haystack
+ - South
  - unidecode — used for transliteration in search
- - progressbar — only for data migration from older version
+ - progressbar — only for importdata and tidy_locations commands

-After cloning the repository, execute the following commands to initialize the database:
+After cloning the repository, execute the following commands to initialize the installation:

     python manage.py syncdb
     python manage.py compilemessages